The annual National Seasonal Influenza Vaccination Program commenced in April 2017.

 An information sheet that explains which groups should receive which vaccine is included with every delivery of influenza vaccine.

 The quadrivalent influenza vaccine for the Australian 2017 season contains the following four virus strains:

 - A (H1N1): an A/Michigan/45/2015 (H1N1)pdm09** - like virus

 - A (H3N2): an A/Hong Kong/4801/2014 (H3N2) - like virus

 ** new strain (differs from strain in 2016 vaccine)

 Latex in vaccines

-Immunisation providers are encouraged to report all influenza vaccines given to children up to 7 years of age to the Australian Childhood Immunisation Register (taking care to note the correct vaccine brand name).
+Immunisation providers should report influenza vaccines given to all people to the Australian Immunisation Register (taking care to note the correct vaccine brand name).